 9 CFR Parts 317 and 319

 9 CFR 381 Subpart N and P

 9 CFR Part 424

 FSIS Directive 7000.1 and 7120.1

-Policy Memos 57A, 84A, and 109
+Food Standards and Labeling Policy Book

 Processing Inspectors' Calculations Handbook 7620.3

-Q & A Descriptive Designation for Raw Meat and Poultry Products with Added Solutions

-Water-based and oil based solutions (curing, tenderizing, marinating, basting and flavoring) are added to raw meat and poultry cuts for several purposes.
+Water-based and oil-based solutions (curing, tenderizing, marinating, basting and flavoring) are added to raw meat and poultry cuts for several purposes.
 These solutions are added by pumping (injecting), tumbling, massaging, dipping, or immersing to impart favorable quality and sensory characteristics and add weight to the finished product.
 For instance, enzyme tenderizing solutions are often added to raw beef cuts from no-roll carcasses (i.e., a carcass that did not grade as prime or choice) or raw poultry cuts from mature birds to reduce the toughness of connective tissue in the cut.
 The proteolytic enzymes degrade several tissue proteins, including collagen and elastin, which are major constituents of connective tissue to improve tenderness.
 Curing solutions are added to meat and poultry cuts to impart specific color and flavoring, but they also serve to preserve the product for food safety and quality purposes.
 Marinating and basting solutions add unique flavors to the meat or poultry cut and also improve the texture of the cut.